Registration for online attendance is now closed

-Our online package will include access to all keynote presentations as well as 6 sessions from our main stage and 4 workshops.
+Our online package will include access to 12 sessions including all 6 keynotes delivered straight from the main stage.
 These sessions will be available for you to join live or to watch on demand on our online platform for up to 6 months after the conference.

 Attending online will also allow you to: